Here Comes the Flood (Peter Gabriel)

 St Louis Blues (Glenn Miller Band)

-Of course, a funeral service is a great place to reflect, perforce, on an individual piece of music.
+Of course, a funeral service is a great place to reflect, perforce, on an individual piece of music (as well as the inevitable new knowledge about the deceased, that you should have known and never did).
 You can appraise it anew, by reference to the departed.
 At a recent service, I wondered at the choice of Bright Eyes till I heard the reference to following the river of death downstream, and Brothers in Arms with its trite observation that every man has to die.
 Songs about sleep often arise of course, which makes the popularity of Nessun Dorma somewhat odd, strangely counter-intuitive, like playing “Every Breath You Take” at a wedding.

 We can’t snigger at choices like Tears in Heaven, Hallelujah, What a Wonderful World or Over the Rainbow: these mean different things to different people and it is not the point to apply one’s personal aesthetic to others.
 You can argue about art and aesthetics till the sun blows up, though it is possible we have spoken of this before.
 Come to think of it, there is a pertinent observation about art and artifice in that literary classic, Tranquillity: “Art…is just a process of extracting emotion through technique.”